tomzx/blog.tomrochette.com-content/agi/papers/allen-newell-the-heuristic-of-george-polya-and-its-relation-to-artificial-intelligence/article.md

 ## 2.6 Heuristics
 * Heuristics are rules of thumb and bits of knowledge, useful (though not guaranteed) for making various selections and evaluations
-* A few examples of separate heuristics that do occur in Polya's work:
+* A few examples of separate heuristics that do occur in Pólya's work:
 	* Work in letters not numbers
 	* Treat symmetric elements symmetrically
 	* If you can't construct a figure, construct one geometrically similar